-The Global Health Leadership Council plays a critical role in helping to ensure that we sustain, develop and grow to improve our ability to deliver improvements in global health and increased economic and community development.
-The Council’s purpose is to advance our Department’s mission by helping DGH leadership, faculty, staff and students connect with and engage people, groups and organizations in the community that are interested in global health; advising us on key questions of strategic importance as we further develop UW’s global health programs; and assisting in securing philanthropic support for high priority research, education and capacity building efforts.
+The Global Health Leadership Council plays a critical role in helping to ensure that we sustain, develop, and grow to improve our ability to deliver improvements in global health and increased economic and community development.
+The Council’s purpose is to advance our Department’s mission by helping DGH leadership, faculty, staff and students connect with and engage people, groups, and organizations in the community that are interested in global health; advising us on key questions of strategic importance as we further develop UW’s global health programs; and assisting in securing philanthropic support for high priority research, education and capacity building efforts.
 The Leadership Council members are a select group of local and international leaders and volunteers who partner with DGH stakeholders to facilitate achieving set goals.

 Select from the following:

 Co-Chair, Brooks Simpson has over 30 years of experience in medical sales and marketing.
 He retired from Physio-Control after 20 years of service including senior management positions as Vice President of World Wide Marketing, International, and North American Sales.
 During his tenure at Physio-Control, he was involved with the divestiture from Eli Lilly, sale to Bain Capital, IPO in 1996, and acquisition by Medtronic in 1998.
 In 1999, Mr. Simpson founded Pacific Rim Medical Systems, a distributor of cardiovascular devices.
-Mr. Simpson is also chairman of the R. Hunter Simpson Foundation and a board member for the Washington Research Foundation.
+Mr. Simpson is also chairman of the R. Hunter Simpson Foundation and board Chairperson for the Washington Research Foundation board of directors.
 The R. Hunter Simpson Foundation has funded home building in Guatemala for single mothers; supports 120 high school students in West Benin Africa; the Hamomi Learning Center, a school for orphans in Nairobi; and UW School of Nursing fellowships in Vietnam, Indonesia, India, and Peru.
 The foundation was the initial supporter for the UW Global Health’s Comprehensive Outpatient Center in Gondar, Ethiopia.

 Theiline "Ty" Cramer is an active community volunteer.
 With an MA in International Relations from the Maxwell School of Public Administration at Syracuse University, and a graduate certificate in Global Health from the UW, her interest in global public health stems back to her youth where she spent summers as a vaccination project volunteer in Central and South America.
 Her recent board involvement includes immediate past Chair and current Trustee of the Board of Trustees for Lakeside School and Board Member Emeritus of the IslandWood Environmental Learning Center.
 Previously, Ty was involved as a supporter and advisory member to Water First and the Chief Seattle Club.
 She is also the co-founder of Heyday Farm on Bainbridge Island, an agro-ecological enterprise to model sustainable financial and environmental farming practices.
 Her professional experience focuses on women’s health as a doula and certified childbirth educator.